Heisenberg828/AMHNet/README.md

 Position:***
 Email: ****

-Our email address is huanjie_tao@126.com
+The email address is huanjie_tao@126.com

+We expect you to follow the following guidelines when using the dataset:
 I have read and agree to the terms and conditions specified in the NPU-DRD database webpage.
 This database will only be used for research purposes.
 I will not make any part of this database available to a third party.